Anti aging or anti photoaging?

 Another interesting feature of UVA radiation is that it passes through glass, while UVB radiation is almost entirely absorbed.

-Therefore, high doses of UVA can be received even in indoor conditions while erythemal UVB radiation is filtered out.
+Therefore, high doses of UVA can be received even under indoor conditions while erythemal UVB radiation is filtered out.

 UVB radiation therefore has a greater action on the epidermis than UVA radiation, which can also affect the dermis.